docker/cli/docs/reference/commandline/build.md

 This sends the URL `http://server/ctx.tar.gz` to the Docker daemon, which downloads and extracts the referenced tarball.
-The `-f ctx/Dockerfile` parameter specifies a path inside `ctx.tar.gz` to the `Dockerfile` that is used to build the image.
+The `-f ctx/Dockerfile` parameter specifies a path inside `ctx.tar.gz` to the `Dockerfile` used to build the image.
 Any `ADD` commands in that `Dockerfile` that refers to local paths must be relative to the root of the contents inside `ctx.tar.gz`.
 In the example above, the tarball contains a directory `ctx/`, so the `ADD